-What is the best Oculus Link cable length?
+What is the best Oculus Link Cable length?

-This is why we included extension cables on our list, although you might not want to build a massively long Oculus Link combo cable even if the data transfer works perfectly.
-The longer your cable, the more it will extend across a room and dip downwards in the middle.
-This will create a tripping hazard for both you and anyone else who lives with you.
+This is why we included extension cables on our list.
+Even if you don't want to build a massively long Oculus Link cable daisy chain, the data transfer should work well enough to play anything you want.
+Don't get too carried away, though; the longer the cable gets, the more it will extend across a room and dip downwards in the middle.
+Having too much slack can create a tripping hazard for both you and anyone else who lives with you.

-Decide whether you plan on doing roomscale VR or not.
-If not, you may be able to make do with a 10-foot cable like the Anker Powerline Cable.
-Otherwise, you can try your luck with a 16-foot cable like the PartyLink Cable, or pair a short cable with the CableCreation Active USB 3.0 Extension Cable for a particularly long contraption.
+Before buying anything, make sure you know whether you plan on doing room-scale VR or not.
+If not, you'll probably be able to make do with a 10-foot cable like the Anker Powerline Cable.
+Otherwise, you can try your luck with a 16-foot cable like the VOKOO cable or pair a short cable with the CableCreation Active USB 3.0 Extension Cable for an exceptionally long daisy chain of Link Cables.

-How to use your Oculus Link cable
+How to use your Oculus Link Cable

 - On your PC, go to www.oculus.com/setup and click "Download software" under "Oculus Link".

-- Open the app and click "Install Now".
+- Open the app and click "Install Now."

 - Turn on your Oculus Quest 2.

-- Plug your USB 3.0 cable head into a compatible PC port, then plug the USB-C end into the Quest 2's charging port.
+- Plug your USB cable head into a compatible PC port, then plug the USB-C end into the Quest 2's charging port.